 From Industry to Instructor: Teaching for Professionals

 The From Industry to Instructor: Teaching for Professionals program is designed for professionals interested in teaching one or more college-level courses.
-We welcome residents with knowledge and skills acquired over years in industry, such as scientists, lawyers, doctors, journalists, and business people, employed or retired, who are interested in sharing their knowledge and skills with our students.
+We welcome residents with knowledge and skills acquired over years in industry, such as scientists, IT/cyber security professionals, lawyers, doctors, nurses, journalists, linguists, and business people, employed or retired, who are interested in sharing their knowledge and skills with our students.
 You can help our students become real world ready by sharing your professional expertise and experience.

 Instructors who teach one or more college-level courses are called adjunct faculty and are members of a collective bargaining unit at the College.
-Adjunct faculty members are part-time, contract-based instructors, with the ability to create flexible schedules during the fall, spring, summer, or winter semesters (based on availability).
+Adjunct faculty members are part-time, contract-based instructors.
+Part-time instructors in workforce credential courses are hourly employees.
+Both types of instructors have the ability to create flexible schedules during the fall, spring, summer, or winter semesters (based on availability).

-The inaugural offering of the From Industry to Instructor: Teaching for Professionals program will occur during spring 2022.
-The College intends to offer the program every year if sufficient community interest exists.
+The second offering of the From Industry to Instructor: Teaching for Professionals program will occur during spring 2023.

 Participants in the From Industry to Instructor program will receive valuable information about key members of the College community, student life, and teaching and learning techniques that make it easier for them to adjust to teaching a college-level course at Rockland Community College.

-The program consists of four mandatory courses.
-Each course will run approximately 90 minutes.
+The program consists of four mandatory sessions.
+Each session will run approximately 90 minutes.

 There is no cost for participation in the program.